Program Coordinator Professor S. Adil SARIBAY

 Prof. Dr. Sarıbay received his undergraduate training in Psychology at Middle East Technical University; obtained his master’s degree in Psychology at Boğaziçi University and his doctorate degree in Social/Personality Psychology from New York University.

-His research focuses on various topics such as social perception, specifically facial morphology and face perception in collaboration with colleagues with a Biology background; and political psychology, specifically the relation between cognitive style and sociopolitical views.
+His research focuses on various topics such as social perception, specifically facial morphology and face perception; and political psychology, specifically the relation between cognitive style and sociopolitical views.
+Currently, he is conducting a TÜBİTAK 1001 project on holistic thinking style.
 For more information: https://p2.khas.edu.tr/cv_program/cv_eng/3155.pdf

 Assoc.
 Prof. Aslı Çarkoğlu